J9zerotwo/eth-evax-funerrror-/README.md

 # eth-evax-funerrror

-Certainly!
-Here’s a similar format description for the `DailyLoadTransaction` contract.

----

 ## Daily Load Transaction

 This Solidity program simulates a simple transaction system where users can load funds into their accounts, transfer funds to others, and withdraw all their funds.
 It demonstrates basic Solidity features, including `require()`, `assert()`, and `revert()` statements for validation, making it a great learning tool for newcomers to Solidity smart contract development.